smilies : not differentiate min. from maj.

 Merci Roi Conde, to participate in the discussion :)

-#6 Updated by Kevin Glazenburg over 7 years ago
+#6 Updated by Kevin Glazenburg almost 8 years ago

 Valentin Manthei wrote: